nikki-05/Demo-Mongoose-Project/README.md

-These are some important files. these show how to use mongoose to connect out application to MongoDB database
+This show how to use Mongoose to connect our application to the MongoDB database